Marine Hospital Service: Background: Marine Hospital Fund

 The origins of the system of Marine Hospitals can be traced to the passage, by the 5th Congress of the United States, of "An Act for the Relief of Sick and Disabled Seamen" in 1798.
 This act created Marine Hospitals to care for sick seamen.
 The Marine Hospital Fund was placed under the Revenue Marine Service (a forerunner of the present-day Coast Guard) within the Department of the Treasury.

 It was the first federal health law.
 It authorized a tax, which was the deduction of twenty cents per month from the wages of the seamen.
 This tax raised funds for physicians and to support the network of hospitals.
-Funding for the hospitals was provided by a mandatory tax of about 1% of the wages of all maritime sailors.
+The tax was about 1% of the wages of maritime sailors.
 (In 1884, the tax was abolished and in 1906 funds were dispensed by Congress.)

 The act led to the gradual creation of a network of hospitals along coastal and inland waterways.
 They were initially located along the East Coast, at the harbors of the major port cities, with Boston being the site of the first such facility, followed later by others including in the Baltimore vicinity at Curtis Bay.
 As the boundaries of the United States expanded, and harbors were built on other coasts, so too were marine hospitals.
 In the 1830s and 1840s they were built along inland waterways, the Great Lakes, and the Gulf of Mexico.
 After the acquisition of the Oregon Territory (1846) and California (1848) hospitals were built in 1850s at Pacific Coast harbors.

 Following the Civil War, public outcry and scandal surrounded the Marine Hospital Fund.
 In 1869, Dr. John Shaw Billings, a prominent Army surgeon, was appointed to head an investigation of the Marine Hospital Fund.
 Dr. Billings found the hospital fund to be inadequate and completely disorganized.